hdpow/Basic_CAD/README.md

 ---

 ## SubAssimbly
-first assembly of the intire project.

 ### Description
-The wheel, bearings, and axel assembled.
+The assembly. all of the parts in their in their place.
 ### Evidence
 https://cvilleschools.onshape.com/documents/602ddd5db38a9248ffd06308/w/5cb9c2f3eb367722ec544c12/e/c8e165f7305138c14cd42ee1
 ### Image